UoB-Interactive-Devices/ID25-TeamM-The-MasterMinds/README.md

 - Potentially an application to track your screen time
 - You could have a holder for you phone, if you reach for it too early it has a negative reaction

+Novelty: Traditional Pomodoro tools often rely on digital timers with limited engagement, leading to user disconnection.
+This idea introduces a novel approach by merging the Pomodoro technique with tangible, biofeedback-inspired interaction.

 Interactive plant pot:
 - Sensors to measure air and soil humidity
 - Maybe an LDR to detect sunlight